 Meet our staff!

-Kimi Lee brings over two decades of experience organizing and working with social justice organizations to her role as the Executive Director of Bay Rising.
+Kimi Lee brings three decades of experience organizing and working with social justice organizations to her role as the Executive Director of Bay Rising.
 Kimi has organized students with the University of California Student Association and served as field director for the ACLU of Southern California, executive director of the Garment Worker Center, lead organizer of the United Workers Congress, among many other leadership roles.
 Her first-generation family immigrated to the U.S. from Burma in 1971.

 Zoe Moshenberg (she/her) is the Organizing and Training Manager at Bay Rising.
 She moved to California from Texas where she was organizing public school teachers and developing organizers in labor and electoral politics.
 She is excited about building power with Bay Rising and developing new organizers in the Bay Area!